 Two films, one risible the other invigorating.
 The first was very promising: Proximity, what looked like an indy Strange Encounters.
 Everything quite subtle and fresh, steadfastly unformed or formulaic, and that kept you guessing -was it purposefully redolent of a 90s film in style and format?
-At first I thought the crux of the tale was to be on the human condition, perhaps ignited by obsession, fear, misrepresentation and fame (the protagonist documents an alien abduction).
+At first I thought the crux of the tale was to be on the human condition, ignited by obsession, fear, misrepresentation and fame (the protagonist documents an alien abduction).
 The lead decidedly averse to Hollywood translation -a science nerd and his mates who genuinely look like ones, and not say Chris Hemsworth or Anne Hathaway with specs.
-Definitely a Canadian flick surely -like a version of Hollywood with more pathos, desolation and nudity, to a smaller budget (it is actually American).
+A Canadian flick surely -like a version of Hollywood with more pathos, desolation and nudity, to a smaller budget (it is actually American).

 But then midway through the stylus scratch.
 The minute the Men in Black showed up complete with wraparound shades and penguins suits it became a laugh-a-minute meme, so riddled with ham robots, ant-head aliens, odious villainry, bad FX and grossly inaccurate gunsights (‘lazer’ guns haha) it became unwatchable thereon.
-The jarring deus ex machina was too much -coming across an internet wizz in the Costa Rican jungle, and one willing to throw life to the wind to tag along, plus inveigling a brief flight from jungle to the Canadian Rockies without payment or passport.
+The jarring deus ex machina was too much -coming across an internet wizz in the Costa Rican jungle, and one willing to throw life to wind to tag along, plus inveigling a brief flight from jungle to the Canadian Rockies without payment or passport.
 The fact the love interest is love interest (that’s like so pre-2017), falling coyly, titillatingly in love despite the fact they’re on the run from dark forces and share nothing in common but having been beamed up.
 Her make up’s immaculate throughout which is a telltale sign of a B-movie -even waking up, or under interrogation (and who the hell spells their name Highdee anyway??).
 Others have called it a ‘film school film’.